frankshearar/Home/NuGet-Localization-Design.md

 2. Create separate localized satellite package with all satellite assemblies.

-In this scenario, all the satellite assemblies can be part of the same package -
+In this scenario, all the satellite assemblies can be part of the new package which will deliver all the satellite assemblies as the pay load and will contain a package reference to the original package-
 ```

 lib
 └───target_framework
     │   Code.dll